Emy Parham, M.A.

 President/Director of Business Operations

-Ms. Parham brings extensive and diverse experience in Project Management, Marketing, and Event Planning including managing a multi-million dollar federal grant across the United States, Canada and Europe as well as producing concerts for major recording artists in the private sector.
-In addition to these areas, her background in business administration, accounting and website design provides the backbone of Trutta Environmental Solutions.
-For the past nine years, she has been directing business operations at Parham & Associates Environmental Consulting.
+Ms. Parham brings extensive and diverse experience in Project Management, Marketing, and Event Planning.
+Her experience includes managing a multi-million dollar federal grant across the United States, Canada and Europe and producing concerts for major recording artists in the private sector.
+Her background in business administration, accounting and website design provides the backbone of Trutta Environmental Solutions.
 Ms. Parham earned her M.A. from the University of Maryland and B.A. from Virginia Tech.

 James E. Parham, Ph.D.